 - should not be offered to obtain an undue advantage

 - should not be accepted if the nature, value or timing of the benefit or corporate hospitality being offered or accepted could give rise to the suspicion of unduly influencing a business decision or approval by an authority.

 If a KONE employee is offered or receives a request for any gift or entertainment that is in breach of these rules, he/she must inform his/her manager without delay.

 The above principles also apply to business gifts and corporate hospitality offered to KONE employees’ family members in connection with KONE business.

 More detailed local guidelines may apply to KONE employees in certain countries or business areas/functions.

 Company funds and property must always be used in a responsible manner and for the intended and legitimate purposes.
 Any information given to KONE when requesting reimbursement or cost compensation, benefits, or approvals for using KONE property must always be accurate and reliable.
 Any kind of theft, fraud, embezzlement or other misuse of KONE property is prohibited.

 KONE honors and values the freedom of each KONE employee to choose a political view.
 However, to ensure that fellow employees are not offended by KONE personnel expressing their political opinions, KONE premises and work-related events shall be free from political activities and expressions of political beliefs.

-KONE’s funds or resources shall not be contributed directly or indirectly to political campaigns, political parties or candidates or public officials or anyone associated with them without the prior approval of the KONE Global Legal Function.
+KONE’s funds or resources shall not be contributed directly or indirectly to political campaigns, political parties or candidates or public officials or anyone associated with them.
 KONE employees shall ensure that their personal political activities or opinions are not represented to be those of KONE.